 We can't guarantee we'll be successful in trying to get your money back.
 This is because the Receiving Bank may not agree that a Mistaken Payment or Misdirected Payment has occurred.
 There are other rules which apply if we think a Mistaken Payment or Misdirected Payment has happened.
 We cover these in the next section.

 You can complain to us if you're unhappy with how we have dealt with your report about a Mistaken Payment or Misdirected Payment.
-See 'Complaints?'.
+Read 'Complaints?'.

-This section on 'Mistaken and Misdirected Payments' does not apply to mistaken BPAY Payments.
-See ‘Problems with BPAY’ for how we handle mistakes and other problems with BPAY Payments.
+This section on 'Mistaken and Misdirected Payments' does not apply to:

 If we think a Mistaken Payment or Misdirected Payment has happened

-It may not be possible to retrieve your money where:
+It may not be possible to retrieve any or all of your money where: